ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### draw.io Issues

 1. Issue #723 being investigated with draw.io when overlaying a group on multiple boxes which may cause underlying boxes to expand and have to be resized.
-Status: Response is that this is working as designed but the plan is to add an option to disable the resizing.
+Status: Plan is to add an option to disable the resizing.
 2. Issue #724 being investigated with draw.io when adding icons to a container where sometimes the icon does not remain with the container.
 Status: Recreating test scenario.
 3. Issue #620 planned to be investigated with draw.io with the unchecking sometimes not sticking.
 Status: TBD.